EddeCCC/k6-java-test/README.md

 # k6 load testing  - Java example

 The repository provides
-- a small API for load testing
+- API for load testing
 - k6 mappers
 - CommandLine Runner
+- Export to OpenTelemetry Collector

 The application will parse a JSON configuration into a javascript file, which will be executed by k6.
-The `k6 run` command will be executed by the `CLRunner` automatically after Spring is initialized and the API has started.
+The `k6 run` command will be executed by the `CLRunner` class automatically after Spring is initialized and the API has started.
-By default, the API runs locally at `localhost:8080/books`.
+By default, the API runs at `localhost:8080/books`.

+---
+### OpenTelemetry

+The result of the k6 test will be saved in a CSV file.
+Those metrics will be exported via OTLP to an OpenTelemetry Collector after the test finished.

+---
+### Docker

-You can run the application also in Docker with: `docker-compose up --build`
+You can run the whole application with: `docker-compose up --build`

+You can run just the OpenTelemetry Collector with `docker-compose -f docker-compose-otel.yml up`

 ---
 ## Preparation